 Reformulated gasoline has been formulated to burn cleaner and has a smaller carbon footprint.
 Compared to regular gasoline, it reduces smog formation, and its emissions have fewer toxic pollutants.
 This is mainly a popular choice in states with air-quality issues.

 For all generations of the Chevrolet Cruze, the owner’s manuals say that Chevrolet suggests using RFG since it is a cleaner and greener fuel with minimized effects on our environment.
+This is true with other models of the car like the Chevy Volt, Impala, and Spark too.

 Gasoline/Oxygenated Blends Or E-85